abhyaasa/app/dev-notes.md

 `./resources` link points to `data/flavors/<current flavor>/resources/` to keep the `ionic resources` command happy so it can transform splash and icon image files.

 ## Scripts

-Run `gulp help` for annotated list of gulp project management tasks.

-`gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
-This avoids superfluous version control changes, as script injection order is unpredictable.

-The `g` script runs shortcuts in the gulp `cmdAliases` directory.
-For example, to initiate the most common debugging run, execute `g i`.
-This runs `gulp cmd i`, which runs `gulp is i`, which runs the default gulp test build tasks and then `ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`.

 Python and bash scripts are in the `scripts` directory.